 Watercress improves vision or eye health

 Watercress nourishes the body with lutein and zeaxanthin.
 The two carotenoids play a key role in promoting eye health and improving vision.
-Lutein and zeaxanthin also have a protective effect and help avoid the damage caused by blue light.
-Additionally, eating watercress significantly cuts the risk of experiencing macular degeneration and cataracts by providing carotenoids and vitamin C.
+In addition, Lutein and zeaxanthin also have a protective effect and help avoid the damage caused by blue light.
+Eating watercress also significantly cuts the risk of experiencing macular degeneration and cataracts by providing carotenoids and vitamin C.